 - In 80 metres you pass the entrance to an ancient Bowling Green, formerly the Castle Tilting Ground on your left.
 In 25 metres you pass through the Barbican Gate and then go past the entrance to Lewes Castle on your right and Barbican House Museum on your left.

 - 10 metres beyond these you come to the High Street.
 (Turning right here leads in 110 metres to the fifteenth century Bull House where Tom Paine lived and beyond it on the right the Casbah café).
 But on the main route, turn left.

-- At the traffic lights turn right on Station Street.
-In 110 metres you reach the Garden Room Café, the suggested tea place.
-From there, the road leads straight on to Lewes Station, visible ahead (platform 2 for trains to London).
+- Otherwise, at the traffic lights turn right on Station Street.
+This road leads straight downhill to Lewes Railway Station, visible ahead (platform 2 for trains to London).

 - But if you have half an hour to spend before the train goes, you might care to visit Lewes Priory.
 Coming out of the Garden Room Café, instead of going straight ahead to the station, turn right on Southover Road.
 Pass Garden Street on the left and immediately go left into Grange Gardens and wander through these (parallel to Southover Road) to emerge again on Southover Road at the far end.
 Then turn left into Southover High Street.
 At the T-junction turn right, soon passing St John’s Church on your left.
 Then turn left on Cockshut Road, go under the railway line and turn left towards the priory ruins.
 Pass to their right.
 Leave the site through a gap in the wall on the right and then follow a wall on your left.
 After passing a mound on your left turn left into a path.
 Then go left over the railway and right to the railway station.